saltastro/token-auth-request/docs/quickstart.rst

    r = session.post('http://api.wakanda.gov.wk/save-the-world')
    print(r.status_code)  # hopefully the status code is 200...

 Refer to the `requests documentation <http://docs.python-requests.org/>`_ for all the cool stuff you can do.
-You don't have to worry about about tokens or their expiry dates; trhey are taken care of automatically.
+You don't have to worry about about tokens or their expiry dates; they are taken care of automatically.

 When things go boom in the night
 --------------------------------